 I had a lot of work to catch up on in the morning, so I was up early typing away.
-Lemongrass and Ninja Turtle were leaving to do a day hike of Moosilauke, same mountain I would be climbing, so I got a ride into town with them.
-We all stopped at McDonald’s, where I went shopping based on highest calorie content.
-This was 2 sausage egg biscuits for $4, 950 calories.
-I am one of the few that uses the calorie info to find things on the high end.
+Lemongrass and Ninja Turtle were leaving to do a day hike of Moosilauke, the same mountain I would be climbing, so I got a ride into town with them.
+We all stopped at McDonald’s, where I selected items based on the highest calorie content.
+These were 2 sausage egg biscuits for $4 and 950 calories.
+I’m one of the few that uses the calorie info to find things on the high end.

 I had a big climb ahead of me leaving the notch.
 From 1900′ to 4800′ in a little under 4 miles.
 The first part followed alongside a beautiful waterfall coming down the slickrock.
 Bright green algae painted the sides.
 Numerous comments in the app along with a posted sign mentioned how dangerous and steep the trail was but I found it to be much easier than most of the rest of the stuff I’d been doing.
 Like the Kinsman climb, there were wood steps and gouged footholds in the rock for the steepest sections.
 I didn’t even blink twice when stepping from each foothold, though I could see how this could be a problem for those with a fear of heights.

+I reached the 400 mile mark.
+I just started my 4th week on trail, so that means I hiked Maine and most of the Whites in 3 weeks.
+These parts usually take about 5 weeks, so I was feeling pretty good about that.
 I also felt eager to turn on the after-burners and get some bigger miles done.
 Because of my late start and the giant mountain I needed to go over, I had made little progress in the morning.
-But the trail finally started to resemble a trail with soft, smooth tread and my feet rejoiced.
-I managed to make another 10 miles in the late afternoon, in a time that would have previously taken half a day.
+But the trail finally started to resemble soft, smooth tread and my feet rejoiced.
+I managed to go another 10 miles in the late afternoon, in a time that would have previously taken half a day.
 The trail actually went through a meadow and then deciduous forest, typical of much lower elevations.